doughahn/org-play-2e-guide/docs/source/world.rst

 Factions have existed within the Pathfinder Society for centuries.
 However, their history is fraught with controversy, particularly when past factions clashed for control over the Society itself or acted as proxies for various nations’ political aspirations.
 Following more than a decade of turmoil, growth, and housecleaning, the Society’s current factions are dedicated to promoting different elements of the Pathfinder Society’s charter rather than pushing outside ambitions.
 Society agents understand that their allegiance is to the Pathfinder Society first.

-The factions are divided into major factions and minor factions.
+The are divided into major factions and minor factions.
 A major faction ties very strongly and directly into the Society’s goals—such as emphasizing exploration or research—and has a large number of members within the Pathfinder Society.
 Minor Factions have a smaller profile, a more niche goal, have aims that are more tangential to the Society’s mission, or are tied to a shorter-term objective.
 Every season will have one or more Scenarios tied to a given major faction’s goals.
 Minor factions may also have scenarios tied to their goals, but it may not happen every season.

 Major Factions
 ~~~~~~~~~~~~~~

-**Envoy’s Alliance: Strength in Community**
+  `Envoy’s Alliance <https://paizo.com/pathfinderSociety/factions/envoys-alliance>`_: Strength in Community
     Envoys’ Alliance aims to bolster the Society’s ranks and represent its members, making the Society ever stronger, better trained, and better supported.

-**Grand Archive: Chronicling the Past**
+  `Grand Archive <https://paizo.com/pathfinderSociety/factions/grand-archive>`_: Chronicling the Past
     Archaeology is a destructive science, and adventurers tend to be more destructive than most.
 If the Society is to uphold its mandate to study and preserve the past, then documentation and academic rigor are key.

-**Horizon Hunters: Glory lies over the Horizon**
+  `Horizon Hunters <https://paizo.com/pathfinderSociety/factions/horizon-hunters>`_: Glory lies over the Horizon
     Archaeology is a destructive science, and adventurers tend to be more destructive than most.
 If the Society is to uphold its mandate to study and preserve the past, then documentation and academic rigor are key.

-**Vigilant Seal: Protect, Contain, Destroy**
+  `Vigilant Seal <https://paizo.com/pathfinderSociety/factions/vigilant-seal>`_: Protect, Contain, Destroy
     Members of the Vigilant Seal seek to ensure that ancient evils uncovered during their expeditions are properly dealt with—they protect ancient sites, contain possible threats, and destroy dangerous evils that can’t be safely contained.

 Minor Factions
 ~~~~~~~~~~~~~~

-**Radiant Oath: A Light in the Shadows**
+  `Radiant Oath <https://paizo.com/pathfinderSociety/factions/radiant-oath>`_: A Light in the Shadows
     Those who join the Radiant Oath swear simple vows to assist others, expanding on these promises the more they serve the faction.

-**Verdant Wheel: Truth Sprouts from the Ashes**
+  `Verdant Wheel <https://paizo.com/pathfinderSociety/factions/verdant-wheel>`_: Truth Sprouts from the Ashes
     Nature enthusiasts of all stripes—from grizzled trackers to bright-eyed ecologists to tenacious druids—gravitate to the Society for opportunities to witness natural wonders, catalog new species, and better protect the world’s pristine realms.